Transform magazine

-Transform magazine is a quarterly global print and online business magazine covering the transformative power of brand strategy and design.
+Transform magazine is a quarterly global print and online business magazine covering brand strategy and design.
 It is published by Cravenhill Publishing, an independent publishing company, which also publishes Communicate (magazine).

 It is targeted to brand design and strategy agencies and in-house brand and marketing professionals.

 History

 In 2009, Cravenhill Publishing launched the inaugural Transform Awards, to celebrate rebranding, repositioning and brand transformation.
 In 2014 the company launched Transform magazine, which coincided with the global expansion of the awards programme.

 It was shortlisted at the PPA Independent Publisher Awards 2014, in both the Best Launch or Relaunch category and the Front Cover of the Year category.

 The Transform Awards

 Transform magazine organises the Transform Awards benchmarking brand strategy and creativity.
 The awards programs take place in the following cities for the following markets.